openslide/openslide.github.io/formats/aperio/index.markdown

 Associated Images
 -----------------
 thumbnail
-:the second image in the file
+: the second image in the file

 label
-:optional, the name "label" is given in `ImageDescription`
+: optional, the name "label" is given in `ImageDescription`

 macro
-:optional, the name "macro" is given in `ImageDescription`
+: optional, the name "macro" is given in `ImageDescription`

 Known Properties